IAmLiterallyATryhard/shoui520.github.io/docs/routine.md

 # 30 Day Japanese (UsagiSpoon)

-This is a guide/routine to help people learn Japanese from scratch with the immersion method.
-This guide was made to be followed in order, most of the decisions have already been made for you.
+This is a guide/routine to help people learn Japanese from scratch with the immersion method, especially for those overwhelmed with the amount of resources information.
+This guide was made to be followed in order; most of the decisions have already been made for you.
 The routine is split into days, and each day has tasks that you need to do.

 What you should expect to know at the end of the 30 days: